Making Small Spaces Work: 5 Tips For Storing Clothes In An RV

 5. Get creative

-These tips are but a few of the many, many ideas out there for clothing storage in an RV.
+These tips are but a few of the many, many ideas out there for storing clothes in an RV.
 Check out a container store, the dollar store, or even what you already have in the house for simple storage solutions.
 Try cardboard boxes or items meant for dorm living (another space with small-living solutions).
 The possibilities are endless!

 Try the RV LIFE Pro Bundle FREE for 7 days